 (ii) Your Account:

 If you use multiple logins for the purpose of disrupting a community or annoying other users you may have action taken against all of your accounts.

 All accounts must be registered with a valid personal email address that you access regularly so that moderation emails can be sent to you.
 Accounts registered with someone else’s email address, or with temporary email addresses may be closed without notice.
 We may require users to re-validate their account if we believe they have been using an invalid email address.

-European Medical Group Ltd reserves the right to close accounts if any user is seen to be using proxy IPs (Internet Protocol addresses) in order to attempt to hide the use of multiple accounts, or if an non UK user pretends to be a UK user, or disrupts any of our services in any way.
+European Medical Group Ltd trading as EMJ reserves the right to close accounts if any user is seen to be using proxy IPs (Internet Protocol addresses) in order to attempt to hide the use of multiple accounts, or if an non UK user pretends to be a UK user, or disrupts any of our services in any way.